-Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016
+Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016 and the Installation part of this Certificate.

 Information in this Certificate may assist the client, designer (including Principal Designer) and contractor (including Principal Contractor) to address their obligations under these Regulations.